 KernelIntrinsics.jl

 Despite its name, this package is not affiliated with or part of KernelAbstractions.jl.
 The name collision is a known issue.
-Currently, KernelIntrinsics.jl is primarily used as a building block for KernelForge.jl.
 A future goal is to upstream its functionality into KernelAbstractions.jl and UnsafeAtomics.jl.

 This package provides low-level GPU primitives intended for library developers, not end users.
 If you're looking for high-level GPU programming in Julia, use CUDA.jl or KernelAbstractions.jl directly.
 KernelIntrinsics.jl is similar in scope to GPUArraysCore.jl — a building block for other packages.